 - Use all natural ingredients

-- Contain organic ingredient
+- Contain organic ingredients

 Look for homegrown vegan beauty and skincare brands in your country to cut down carbon emissions from the transportation, and support local makers and artisans.